Jillian Harris

 Jillian Harris (born December 30, 1979) is a Canadian television personality.
 She is best known for appearing on the television series The Bachelor, The Bachelorette, and Love It or List It Vancouver.
 She has also appeared on Extreme Makeover: Home Edition, Canada's Handyman Challenge, and The Bachelorette Canada.

 Early life

 Harris was born in Peace River, Alberta, Canada.
-Her mother, Peggy, struggled with bipolar disorder throughout her childhood.

 Career

 Harris began her interior design career while working at Caban, an interior goods store, which inspired her to begin giving design consultations.
 She was then hired by Scott Morison, the co-founder of the Canadian restaurant chain Cactus Club Cafe, to design his restaurants.
-She formalized her interior credentials with a 2006 certificate in interior design from The British Columbia Institute of Technology.
+She never formalized her interior credentials, admitting this online to her followers on Instagram in 2024.
 She was then re-hired by Morison as the designer for Browns Socialhouse, his new chain of restaurants.

 Reality television career

 In early 2009, Harris was a contestant on the 13th season of the American TV show The Bachelor, where she competed against 24 other women to win the heart of Jason Mesnick and finished as second-runner-up.
 In mid 2009, she was selected to be the star of the 5th season of The Bachelorette, making history as the franchise's first Canadian star.
 She chose Ed Swiderski as the winner of her season, and the two became engaged but later broke up in 2010.

 In 2010, she was a designer on Extreme Makeover: Home Edition.
 She headlined the Calgary Home + Design Show the following year, as part of the HGTV stand.
 She hosted season one of the Canadian TV show Canada's Handyman Challenge, which aired in 2012.

 Between 2013 and 2019, Harris appeared on the Canadian TV series Love It or List It Vancouver, which aired on the W Network in Canada and on HGTV in the United States as Love It or List It Too.
 She was the show's designer, and competed against real estate agent Todd Talbot by redesigning a family's existing home in hopes that they would decide to stay in the home rather than choose to sell it.

 In 2016, she made a cameo appearance on the first season of The Bachelorette Canada, counselling Bachelorette Jasmine Lorimer.
 Harris and her boyfriend Justin Pasutto, a former professional snowboarder, starred in their own four-episode documentary series, Jillian and Justin, which aired on W Network in Canada in June 2017.